yamcs/yamcs/docs/server-manual/mdb/loaders/sheet/commands.rst

     For commands: ``A`` is abstract.
 For arguments: ``L`` is little endian.

 ``argument name``
     From this column on, most of the cells are valid for arguments only.
 These have to be defined on a new row after the command.
-The exceptions are: ``description`` and aliases.
+The exceptions are: ``description``, ``long description`` and aliases.

 ``position``
     Relative position to the previous argument.
 Default: 0